ErikKassubek/FluidSim/README.md

 # Fluid simulation
-Implementation of an lattice Bolzman fluid simulation.<br>
+Implementation of a lattice Bolzman fluid simulation.<br>

 ## How
 ### Serial